voxeet/comms-sdk-unreal/docs/docs/blueprints/Events/on-current-audio-input-device-received.md

 sidebar_label: On Current Audio Input Device Received
 title: On Current Audio Input Device Received
 ---
 Triggered when audio input device is received as a result of calling [Get Current Audio Input Device](../Functions/get-current-audio-input-device).
-The device consists of a name and a native ID.
-The latter can be passed to the [Set Audio Input Device](../Functions/set-audio-input-device) function to change current audio input device.
-TODO IsDeviceNone...

-Example:

-...
+Returns the device in question or sets the returned "Is None" flag to true if there is no device currently set.

+For example usage, see the [device management tutorial](../../tutorial/device-management).